Seatis/my-teaching-materials/workshop/inheritance/green-fox/c-sharp/green-fox-c#.md

 - `Sponsor()`: sets `name` to Jane Doe, `age` to 30, `gender` to female, `company` to Google and `hiredStudents` to 0

-## LagopusClass
+## PallidaClass
-Create a `LagopusClass` class that has the following
+Create a `PallidaClass` class that has the following
 - fields:
     - `className`: the name of the class
     - `students`: a list of `Student`s